jfrog/log-analytics-datadog/README.md

 # Artifactory and Xray Logging Analytics with Fluentd and Datadog

-The following describes how to configure Datadog to gather metrics from Artifactory and Xray through the use of FluentD.
+The following document describes how to configure Datadog to gather metrics from Artifactory and Xray through the use of FluentD.

 | version | artifactory | xray  | distribution | mission_control | pipelines |
 |---------|-------------|-------|--------------|-----------------|-----------|